A non-reciprocal model for morphogenesis in symbiosis

-The interaction between organisms can be of favorable or unfavorable nature.
-In our model this is determined by the sign of $\varepsilon_{ij}$, which dictates whether the force between organisms is attractive ($\varepsilon_{ij}>0$), repulsive ($\varepsilon_{ij}<0$) or whether there is no interaction ($\varepsilon_{ij} = 0$).
-We focus on investigating the case where both forces are attractive, i.e., $\varepsilon_{ij}>0~\forall i, j\in s, h$, which ensures that organisms generally remain within interaction range throughout the simulation.
-This choice can be interpreted as a model for mutualism~\cite{levin_princeton_2012}, whereby organisms are engaged in an association that benefits both parties (a)symmetrically.
+\textbf{Results ---} Symbiotic interactions between organisms can be favourable or unfavourable ~\cite{kost_metabolic_2023}.
+We use the sign of $\varepsilon_{ij}$ in Eq.~(\ref{f1}) to encode for the type of association between organisms, and consider that favourable interactions drive organisms together (attractive forces, $\varepsilon_{ij}>0$), while unfavourable interactions bring them apart (repulsive forces, $\varepsilon_{ij}<0$).
+We focus on investigating the case where both forces are attractive, i.e., $\varepsilon_{ij}>0~\forall i, j\in s, h$, $i\neq j$, which ensures that the model cells generally remain within interaction range throughout the simulation.
+This choice can be interpreted as a model for mutualism~\cite{levin_princeton_2012}, where cells engage in an association that benefits both parties.